 NEW RIDES AT DISNEY WORLD IN 2017

-After 2016’s opening of the evening show Rivers of Light at Disney’s Animal Kingdom, 2017 will see an even deeper transformation at Disney’s Animal Kingdom, as the new land Pandora opens May 27.
+After the February 2017 opening of the evening show Rivers of Light at Disney’s Animal Kingdom, 2017 will see an even deeper transformation at Disney’s Animal Kingdom, as the new land Pandora opens May 27.

 Pandora–deeply themed to the moon of James Cameron’s Avatar–will include two new rides, one a spectacular banshee ride through the world of Pandora, the second a boat ride through bio-luminescent forests (Disney concept art below).

 While there’s not much to the movie Avatar itself, it does have gorgeous and stunningly creative settings.
 I expect all elements of Disney World’s Pandora to lavishly recreate the experience of being there, and the rides to be well worth doing.
 Joe Rohde, the original lead designer for the Animal Kingdom, remains in that role for Pandora, and I expect a great performance from him and the team.

 When combined with the eventual opening of Rivers of Light, the overall attractiveness of the Animal Kingdom will be transformed.